Why do I see spam entries in my statistics?

 One of the features of our AWStats statistics is that you can see what pages people came from to reach your website (called the “referring page”).
 In these cases, the referring page presumably contains a link to your page, so you can use this information to see who is linking to you.

 That’s handy, but occasionally spammers add their own pages to this list.
-They do so with special software that requests pages from your website, just like a real visitor, but with one difference: the software claims it’s coming from a page run by the spammer, and that page doesn't really contain a link to your site.
-In fact, that page most likely advertises illegal gambling, pornography, or worse.
+They do so with special software that requests pages from your website, just like a real visitor, but with one difference: although the software claims it’s coming from a page run by the spammer, the page doesn't really contain a link to your site.
 Spammers do this hoping you’ll notice their page in your statistics and be curious enough to click on it.

 They sometimes do similar things with “keywords” in the statistics results.